wamdam/backy2/docs/source/administration.rst

 Tips & tricks
 ~~~~~~~~~~~~~

 You should monitor exit codes of Benji closely.
-Anything != 0 means: There was
+Anything != 0 means that there
-a problem.
+was a problem.

 Benji writes all output including possible tracebacks and command lines to
 the configured logfile (see :ref:`configuration`).
 If anything goes wrong, you'll be able to visit this logfile and get
-enough information to troubleshoot the problem, even if this Benji call
+enough information to troubleshoot the problem, even if Benji was called
-came from an automated script.
+from an automated script.

 You should also monitor the success of the backups.
 In addition to checking the
 exit code, you can do this with ``benji ls`` and see if the column ``valid``
 is True.
-This will be True as soon as the backup has finished successfully.
+For a currently running backup this column is False but it will change
+to True on successful completion of the backup.

 You can also monitor the progress of the backups either by looking at the
 logfile or by checking your process-tree::